 How to ensure your child is school ready

-Now that the admission process for primary school is over, the long wait to find out which school you’ve been given begins.
-But with September in mind, you might also be worrying about whether your child is ready for school yet – it feels like only last week that they were babies, when all you had to worry about was the crying and feeding.
+Now that the Summer break is over, the long wait and anticipation for the first day of school has finally arrived.
+You may be worrying about whether your child is ready for their first day – after all, it feels like only last week that they were babies when all you had to worry about was the crying and feeding.

 Yes, this was a much simpler time!

 So how does one go about getting their child ready for school?
 Research by the Professional Association for Childcare and Early Years (PACEY; 2013) has taken a look at what being “school ready” really means – and you might be surprised to hear that reading, writing and maths skills are not top of the list.
 Just four per cent of the teachers surveyed said these skills were the most crucial when starting school.
 On the other hand, two-thirds of teachers said “school ready” means that children: